DeepProcess: Supporting business process execution using a MANN-based recommender system: Evaluation

-For the labelled datasets (Moodle, Financial Log and Incident Mgmt.), the baselines are $k$-NN, LSTM and GRU.
+\textit{\emph{For all experiments, deep learning models are implemented in Tensorflow 1.3.0.
+Optimizer is Adam \cite{kingma2014adam} with learning rate of 0.001 and other default parameters.
+Table~\ref{tab:DCw-MANN-hyper-parameters} describes the hyper-parameter settings, as selected through trial and error.}} To the best of our knowledge, there is no existing ML based technique for suffix recommendation that considers the problem of outcome based optimal path generation.
+Therefore, for comparison, we implement custom process-agnostic baselines.
+For the datasets (Moodle, Financial Log and Incident Mgmt.), the baselines are $k$-NN, and GRU.
 The $k$-NN presents a simple but powerful baseline for the case of vector inputs.
-Thus it is of interest to see it works well for sequence inputs as in the case of process analytics.
-The LSTM, on the hand, has been the state-of-the-art for this domain, as shown in recent work \cite{evermann2016deep,tax2017predictive}.
-The GRU is a recent alternative to LSTM, which has been shown to be equally effective in NLP tasks \cite{cho2014gru}.
+Thus it is of interest to see if it works well for sequence inputs as in the case of process analytics.
+The LSTM, on the hand, has been the state-of-the-art for this domain, as shown in recent work\cite{evermann2016deep,tax2017predictive}.The GRU is a recent alternative to LSTM, which has been shown to be equally effective in NLP tasks \cite{cho2014gru}.
 The $k$-NN works by retrieving $k$ most similar prefixes in the training data.
 Then suffix and other desirable outcomes are computed from the same outcomes of those retrieved cases.
-The prediction is either the average of the retrieved outcomes (if continuous), or the most common outcome (if discrete).
-For similarity measure between sequences, we use Normalized Edit Distance, the Levenshtein.
-However, these distances have a quadratic time complexity of the sequence length, which can be expensive for long sequences.
-Hence we build a Trie over the training prefixes for fast retrieval.
-In our experiments, we choose $k$ to be $1$ and $5$.
+The recommendation is either the average of the retrieved outcomes (if continuous), or the most common outcome (if discrete).